zhuo-limeade/ID-SSLNet/README.md

 # ID-SSLNet
 Source code of ID-SSLNet.
 More information will be released.

-Just follow the OpenPCDet repo to configure this repo.
+Just follow the OpenPCDet repo to config this repo.